 In case you neither own a NAS nor need Amazon’s unlimited storage space but simply want to backup your MacBook to the cloud, I would recommend you to try Google Nearline.
 If you only need to backup a 128 GB or even a 512 GB harddrive, Nearline is the cheapest option of all.
 My problem with all the other providers like Dropbox or Google Drive is that even if I’m not using all the space they’re offering me but only a small portion of it, I’m still paying for the entire 1 TB of storage space.
 Thus I’m almost certainly paying money for nothing using these services.
 With Google Nearline I only pay for what I actually use.
 And at $0.01 per GB it’s incredibly cheap (see their pricing).
 Backing up an entire 256 GB harddrive would only cost me $2.56 a month instead of the usual $9.99.
 There’s also Amazon Glacier—Nearline’s direct competitor—but I find it’s pricing model extremely complex and too much a hassle to deal with.

 So what do I use then?
 There are two options: SuperDuper and Carbon Copy Cloner.
 I use Carbon Copy Cloner.
-They both are very similar, except for one tiny little difference.
-That’s why everyone thinks they are essentially the same and it wouldn’t matter which one you use.
-In my opinion however, there’s a difference.
-Carbon Copy Cloner copies the Recovery HD partition of your Mac, SuperDuper doesn’t.
+They both are very similar, except for one crucial but often neglected difference.
+Many people will tell you they are essentially the same (they’re not) and it wouldn’t matter which one you use (it does).
+The most important difference is that Carbon Copy Cloner copies the Recovery HD partition of your Mac whereas SuperDuper doesn’t.

 I hope this is useful for you and that I explained everything well and clearly.
 If so, feel free to share or link to this page If you feel that this article could use some accompanying screenshots or if you have any remaining questions, please do ask them in the comment section below.
 I’ll get back to you as soon as I can.